omar-zeineddine/devlog/README.md

 - blog posts are a great medium for developers to learn and share their ideas
 - blogs are a way to stay up to date in the continuously evolving tech space
 - writing, based around technical words isn't always an easy task, blogging can improve a developers writing and communication skills

+#### Admin user stories

+- As an admin, I can manage the site categories and tags
+- As an admin, I can manage all the blog posts of all the site users

+#### Regular user stories

+- As a user, I can create my own blog post in a rich text editor with ability to add link different media types
+  \_ As a user, I can find content related to my blog posts
+- As a user, I can check other user's accounts and contact them through their emails
+- As a user, I can comment publicly by linking on of my social media accounts
+- As a user, I can update my profile info and login password
+- As a user, I can request a secure password reset in case I forgot my password

 <br><br>